top of page

 Tim is a Professor of Medical Oncology at The University of Cambridge and Vice President of Roche Home Institute.
 His research focuses primarily on renal cell carcinoma, with a particular interest in the curative treatment of localised disease and the development of novel therapies.
 With broad experience at senior levels of academia, clinical practice, industry and the charity sector, he is especially interested in bridging the interface between them.

-Tim trained at the Royal Marsden Hospital and took up the Chair of Medical Oncology in 2006, gaining industry experience as Vice President of AstraZenica from 2014.
+Tim trained at the Royal Marsden Hospital and took up the Chair of Medical Oncology in 2006, gaining industry experience as Vice President of AstraZeneca from 2014.
 His major research achievements include the first study of a BRAF inhibitor in melanoma, identification of genetic risk factors for lung cancer, and development of VEGFR receptor inhibitors as a new standard of care for patients with renal cell carcinoma.
 In 2019, Tim was elected a Fellow of the Academy of Medical Sciences.

 Working closely with several patient support charities, Tim has led the Macmillan Cancer Support Advisory Board for ten years and became a trustee in 2006.
 A keen fitness enthusiast outside of work, he credits his biggest gains to having to carry his young daughter and her ‘injured foot’ up and down mountains while holidaying in Austria!